ignacy/woda/README.md

 all test can be run using [lein midje](https://github.com/marick/lein-midje)

-Because it uses HTMLUnit to simulate the browser, the startup time is slow, but you can avoid it completely by using Midje's autotest feature.
+Because it uses HTMLUnit to simulate the browser, the startup time is slow, but you can avoid it completely by using Midje's autotest feature (you will need dev-dependencies to include `[com.stuartsierra/lazytest "1.2.3"]`).

 If you run:

     lein midje --lazytest